Civic Engagement Mission Statement

 Due to a small glitch, the recording begins partway through a brief introduction.
 For a complete transcript of the introduction, click here.

 The results of the November election are not only important for us as a society, but also for our own community.
-Join us on Zoom where guest speaker Dr. Steven Windmueller will be sharing a nonpartisan election analysis designed to educate about the diverse and significant roles Jews have played and continue to play in American politics.
+We were glad to have guest speaker Dr. Steven Windmueller join us on Zoom, where he shared a nonpartisan election analysis designed to educate about the diverse and significant roles Jews have played and continue to play in American politics.
 Dr. Windmueller's work in Jewish political behavior has been central to his research and writings.
 His 2014 book, The Quest for Power, seeks not only to define the nature of Judaism as a political system but to demonstrate how Jews have historically governed themselves over the course of their complex historical journey.

 Check out these resources on the Jewish community’s involvement in voting and political movements throughout history!